ClusterLabs/PAF/Quick_Start-Debian-9-crm.md

 runtime.totem.pg.mrp.srp.members.3.ip (str) = r(0) ip(192.168.122.62) r(1) ip(192.168.123.62)
 ~~~

-We can now feed this cluster with some resources to keep available.

-## Cluster resource creation and management

-First of all, let's start with some basic setup of the cluster.
+Now the cluster run, let's start with some basic setup of the cluster.
 Run
 the following command from **one** node only (the cluster takes care of
 broadcasting the configuration on all nodes):